Changing Family Needs Require Changes in Your Estate Plan

 Parents Get Older

-Not only will you need to make changes to your estate plan if your children get older or your marital situation changes, but you might also need to make changes if your parents get older and start losing the abilities they once had.
+You need to make changes to your estate plan when your children get older.
+You might also need to make changes as your parents get older and their health declines.
 Matching your needs against the needs of caring for elderly parents can be a difficult line to walk, but it is something you will need to consider.
-If you haven’t already done so, you should talk to your attorney about what plans you can make for protecting your parents as they age, as well as for protecting you and your family’s interests.
+A life care plan, designed and implemented with our elder care coordinator helps navigate the natural process of aging.
+Talk to your elder law attorney about what plans you can make for protecting your parents as they age, as well as for protecting you and your family’s interests.

 Call Us With Your Questions